 Pancreatic Cancer Action Network provides free, in-depth and personalized resources and information on pancreatic cancer.
 American Lung Association offers a variety of resources and information about lung cancer.
 Donate in the memory of someone.
 Nicotine Anonymous is a world-renowned 12-step recovery program that helps nicotine addicts quit smoking and chewing tobacco.
 Alcoholics Anonymous is an international fellowship of men and women who have had a drinking problem.
 Al-Anon members are people who are worried about someone with a drinking problem.

-Wherever you are at in your journey; addict or concerned friend, suffering from the pancreatic or lung cancer or accompanying someone at some stage of their treatment… you can’t do it alone.
+Wherever you are in your journey…addict or concerned friend, suffering from pancreatic or lung cancer, or being supportive of someone during some stage of their treatment…you can’t do it alone.